Anyone can tell a story, but how do you create a “driveway moment” story?

-Storytelling workshops focus a lot on how to craft the story itself, but leave out how to find the story or then how to reconnect it back to our article.
-The difference between this storytelling workshop and any other, is that all three stages are covered.
+Storytelling focuses a lot on how to craft the story itself, but leave out how to find the story or then how to reconnect it back to our article.
+The difference between this storytelling product and any other, is that all three stages are covered.

 So yes, we'll see you at the StoryTelling Workshop